 Delivering a successful traineeship

-The primary objective of a traineeship is to progress the trainee to an apprenticeship or other sustainable jobs.
-Alternatively, the trainee could enrol on a course of further learning including a full time study programme at level 2 or 3.
+The primary objective of a traineeship is to progress the trainee to an apprenticeship or other sustainable job.
+Alternatively, the trainee could enrol on a course of further learning including a full-time study programme where it demonstrates learner progression.